 from the grid, where the grid emission factor (i.e. the combined margin) is equal or less than 0.2 tCO2e/MWh and it can be demonstrated that the share in total electricity production was expanded over the last 5 years prior to the start date of the activity.
 (Only to be assessed once at the initial validation of the PDD or, where the information is not yet available, at the first verification of emission reductions);

-From the grid, where the grid emission factor (i.e. the combined margin) is above 0.2 tCO2e/MWh and it can be demonstrated that the share in total electricity consumption from the grid is below 15%.
+From the grid, where the grid emission factor (i.e. the combined margin) is above 0.2 tCO2e/MWh and it can be demonstrated that the share in total electricity consumption from the grid is below 15% (to be verified at each verification of emission reductions) For each monitoring period where this condition is not met, no carbon credits shall be issued.

-The activity shall demonstrate that the planned use of electricity from the grid will not result in increased grid instability and constraints negatively impacting other consumers of grid electricity.
+The activity shall demonstrate that the planned use of electricity from the grid will not result in increased grid instability and constraints negatively impacting other consumers of grid electricity by showing that operational licences within the host country cover this aspect or if not included in the operational licences by independent third party studies based on grid modelling and simulations demonstrating that the electricity consumption of the activity will not lead to increased grid instability within the connected electricity grid.
 This shall be verified at the initial validation and at the start of each crediting period.

-Ammonia is produced by the Haber-Bosch process using the hydrogen and nitrogen produced as per the previously described conditions.
+Ammonia is produced by the Haber-Bosch process using solely the hydrogen and nitrogen produced as per the previously described conditions.
+This may be demonstrated for a production line instead of the entire production facility if the quantification of baseline, activity and leakage emissions can be clearly distinguished and attributed to the activity producing renewables-based ammonia (e.g. by using separate meters).
 This shall be verified at initial validation and at each verification of emission reductions.

 Only the share of ammonia used for fertilizer production within the host country of the activity is applicable for generating emission reductions.
 The produced fertilizer may be used in the host country or exported.
 This shall be verified at each verification of emission reductions.

 The activity shall use no more than 5 % of the drinking water available locally, to ensure that the water used in the electrolysis will not displace other uses.
-This check shall be made at validation and at each verification of emission reductions using data from the project activity and from official sources.
+This check shall be made at validation and at each verification of emission reductions using data from the project activity and from official sources such as operational licences obtained from the host country.
 This shall be verified at initial validation and at each verification of emission reductions

 Activities must demonstrate minimal impact on water needed for drinking, agriculture, livelihood and ecosystems as per Appendix II.
 This shall be verified at initial validation and at each verification of emission reductions